cpusillo/employee-tracker/README.md

 Paste the employee_db.sql into MySQL workbench and run the queries.
 This will build your employee_db database.
 See lines 5-11 from server.js, which is your database connector.

 `
-// Create the mysql connection, store in variable. let con = mysql.createConnection({
+let con = mysql.createConnection({

     host: "localhost",